rosshpayne/ODTM/README.md

    	4. Restart the operation using the SQL from step 1.

-  	     DOM will automatically run the remaining tasks starting at task 4.
+  	     DTM will automatically run the remaining tasks starting at task 4.

-    This example shows just one operation which maybe one amoungst hundreds that are being executed concurrently by DOM
+    This example shows just one operation which maybe one amoungst hundreds that are being executed concurrently by DTM

-* The DOM architecture:
+* The DTM architecture:

-DOM employees a single server with multiple clients model.
+DTM employees a single server with multiple clients model.
 Further:

-        + DOM-server  -  schema which contains the DOM repository, all your code and state tables.
+        + DTM-server  -  schema which contains the DTM configuration repository, all your code and state tables.
-                         DOM executes operation from this server and initiates all operations remotely across DOM-clients.
+                         DTM executes operation from this server and initiates all operations remotely across DTM-clients.
-                         (In the code base this is referred as the MAIN server)
+                         (In the code this is referred as the MAIN server)
-        + DOM-clients -  one client for each database instance that executes a task in an operation.
+        + DTM-clients -  one client for each database instance that executes a task in an operation.
-                         Requires a DOM-client schema and DOM$bootstrap package.
+                         Requires a DTM-client schema and DOM$bootstrap package.
-                         All DOM-clients should be accessible to the DOM-Server via db-links.
+                         All DTM-clients should be accessible to the DTM-Server via db-links.
-                         The DOM-server should also be accessible to the DOM-client via a db-link.
+                         The DTM-server should also be accessible to the DTM-client via a db-link.
-                         The DOM-server will remotely install your operation package and state table on the client at runtime during the initialisation phase of each operation.
+                         The DTM-server will remotely install your operation package and state table on the client at runtime during the initialisation phase of each operation.

 DOM features include:

 * central Data Repository

-The repository defines the data required to drive DOMs execution of database operation across the enterprise.
+The repository defines the data required to drive DTMs execution of database operation across the enterprise.
 Such information includes but is not limited to:

     + database environments types (dev,test,prod etc)
     + the Oracle instances that belong to those environments